Ieropigi

-Ieropigi (Ιεροπηγή, before 1927: Κοστενέτσι - Kostenetsi) is a village in Kastoria Regional Unit, Macedonia, Greece.
+Ieropigi (Ιεροπηγή, before 1927: Κοστενέτσι – Kostenetsi; Bulgarian/Macedonian: Косинец - Kosinets/Kosinec) is a village in Kastoria Regional Unit, Macedonia, Greece.
+The community consists of the villages Ieropigi and Agios Dimitrios.

-The Greek census (1920) recorded 563 people in the village.
-Following the Greek-Turkish population exchange, in 1926 within Kostenetsi there were 11 refugee families from Pontus.
-The Greek census (1991) recorded 501 village inhabitants.
-There were 12 refugee families (53 people) in 1928.
+The 1920 Greek census recorded 563 people in the village.
+Following the Greek–Turkish population exchange, Greek refugee families in Kostenetsi were from Pontus (11) in 1926.
+The 1928 Greek census recorded 501 village inhabitants.
+In 1928, the refugee families numbered 12 (53 people).

+In mid–1941 Ieropigi along with Slavic Macedonian inhabitants from several villages partook in a celebration commemorating the Battle of Lokvata, fought by Bulgarian revolutionaries (Komitadjis) against Ottoman soldiers in 1903.

+In 1945, Greek Foreign Minister Ioannis Politis ordered the compilation of demographic data regarding the Prefecture of Kastoria.
+The village Ieropigi had a total of 458 inhabitants, and was populated by 400 Slavophones with a Bulgarian national consciousness.

 By the 1950s, the Greek government assisted a group of nomadic transhumant Aromanians to settle in depopulated villages of the area like Ieropigi.
 Aromanians are now the only inhabitants of the village.